Bronx River Parkway: Westchester County

 Just north of the latter exit, the highway enters White Plains, the Westchester county seat.
 After the northbound Walworth crossing exit, it turns northwest across the river and the tracks and then resumes its northeasterly course.
 A half-mile (1 km) north it reaches the Main Street (NY 119) northbound exit/southbound entrance, just west of the White Plains station on the west side of heavily developed downtown White Plains.
 It bends north and then northwest to the first of several at-grade intersections with traffic lights, also signed and numbered as exits, with Central Avenue (NY 100), at the Westchester County Center.
-From here parkway traffic is also directed toward the nearby Cross-Westchester Expressway (I-287) via NY 119, as the parkway has no direct interchange with it.
+From here, parkway traffic is also directed toward the nearby Cross Westchester Expressway (I-287) via NY 119, as the parkway has no direct interchange with it.

 The two roadways once again diverge, becoming almost 400 ft apart in the half-mile (1 km) before they converge again as they reach the Old Tarrytown Road intersection just north of the expressway.
 Beyond it the parkway goes due north before curving slightly into the Fisher Lane intersection just west of the last Metro-North station along the parkway, North White Plains.
-The Maryton and Virginia Road intersections follow, spaced roughly a thousand feet (300 m) apart.
+The Parkway Homes and Virginia Road intersections follow, spaced roughly a thousand feet (300 m) apart.
 Another thousand feet from that intersection, the highway turns to the northeast again as the roadways diverge and cross the Harlem Line and the Bronx River for the last time.
-Northbound traffic has the last exit, exit 27, onto Washington Avenue.
+Northbound traffic has the last exit, exit 27, onto Washington Avenue North.
 Kensico Dam is visible in the distance as the parkway reaches its northern terminus at Kensico Circle, southern terminus of the Taconic State Parkway, also listed on the Register.

-A seven-mile (11 km) section of the Bronx River Parkway in Westchester County south of White Plains is closed to motorist traffic from 10 AM to 2 PM select Sundays in May, June and September (with the exception of Memorial and Labor Day weekends), allowing bicyclists to venture along the scenic road.
+A seven-mile (11 km) section of the Bronx River Parkway in Westchester County south of White Plains is closed to motorist traffic from 10 AM to 2 PM select Sundays in May, June, September and October (with the exception of Memorial and Labor Day weekends), allowing bicyclists to venture along the scenic road.
 Another section north of the one reserved for bicyclists is reserved for inline skating.
+This program is sponsored by Con Edison and NewYork-Presbyterian Hospital.